 - Tropical regions are generally too hot and humid for much success with peas.
 In some subtropical areas they can also be tricky.

 Peas, like all legumes, have a special ability to use nitrogen fixing bacteria in their roots which absorb additional nitrogen from the air.
 So unlike most veggies they don’t need as much nitrogen-based fertiliser.
 In fact if you give them too much nitrogen it often results in lots of growth but few flowers.
 If you have poor soil then add some cow manure or compost at sowing time but otherwise leave it be.
 An application of dolomite or lime is all we recommend to get them started.

 Pests and Diseases for Peas

-- Aphids and mites can be a problem.
-Treat with thorough sprays of eco-oil.
-With mites in particular, act quickly to prevent numbers exploding.
+- Aphids and mites can be a problem but can be controlled with organic insecticides.
+With mites in particular act quickly to prevent numbers exploding.

 - Fungal diseases like powdery mildew are also common especially late in the season or when conditions are damp with poor circulation around plants.
 Increase airflow around plants and minimise overhead watering to keep the foliage dry.
 Spray with an organic fungicide if needed.